What is a Call to Action, and Why Do We Need It?

 Keep in mind these key considerations:

-• Placement: The CTA should be in an obvious location, such as above the field or near the promoted content.
+Placement: The CTA should be in a prominent location, such as above the field or near the promoted content.

 There are three rules of thumb to use when crafting your CTA.
 First, keep it clear and simple.
 The CTA should be easy to understand and communicate the action the user should take.
 Second, always use action-oriented language.
 Finally, make sure it stands out and grabs the user’s attention.